Primordial black hole formation for an anisotropic perfect fluid: Initial conditions and estimation of the threshold: Introduction

 \section{Introduction}

-About 50 years ago it has been argued that Primordial Black Holes (PBHs) might form during the radiation dominated era of the early Universe by gravitational collapse of sufficiently large-amplitude cosmological perturbations~\cite{Zeldovich:1967lct,Hawking:1971ei,Carr:1974nx} (see Refs.~\cite{Sasaki:2018dmp,Green:2020jor} for recent reviews).
-This idea has recently received lots of attention when it has been realized that PBHs could constitute a significant fraction of the dark matter in the Universe, see Ref.~\cite{Carr:2020gox} for a review of the current constraints on the PBH abundances.
-This scenario is compatible with the gravitational waves detected during the O1/O2 and O3 observational runs~\cite{LIGOScientific:2018mvr, LIGOScientific:2020stg,LIGOScientific:2020zkf,LIGOScientific:2020iuh} of the LIGO/Virgo Collaboration, and has motivated several studies on the primordial origin of these events~\cite{Sasaki:2016jop,Bird:2016dcv,Clesse:2016vqa, Ali-Haimoud:2017rtz,Raidal:2018bbj,Hutsi:2019hlw,Vaskonen:2019jpv, Gow:2019pok, DeLuca:2020fpg, DeLuca:2020qqa, Clesse:2020ghq, Hall:2020daa, Jedamzik:2020ypm, Jedamzik:2020omx, DeLuca:2020sae, DeLuca:2020jug}.
+About 50 years ago it was already being argued that Primordial Black Holes (PBHs) might form during the radiation dominated era of the early Universe by gravitational collapse of sufficiently large-amplitude cosmological perturbations~\cite{Zeldovich:1967lct,Hawking:1971ei,Carr:1974nx} (see Refs.~\cite{Sasaki:2018dmp,Green:2020jor} for recent reviews).
+This idea has recently received a lot of attention when it has been realized that PBHs could constitute a significant fraction of the dark matter in the Universe, see Ref.~\cite{Carr:2020gox} for a review of the current constraints onthe PBH abundances.
+This scenario is compatible with the gravitational waves detected during the O1/O2 and O3 observational runs~\cite{LIGOScientific:2018mvr, LIGOScientific:2020stg,LIGOScientific:2020zkf,LIGOScientific:2020iuh} of the LIGO/Virgo Collaboration, and has motivated several studies concerrning the primordial origin of these events~\cite{Sasaki:2016jop,Bird:2016dcv,Clesse:2016vqa, Ali-Haimoud:2017rtz,Raidal:2018bbj,Hutsi:2019hlw,Vaskonen:2019jpv, Gow:2019pok, DeLuca:2020fpg, DeLuca:2020qqa, Clesse:2020ghq, Hall:2020daa, Jedamzik:2020ypm, Jedamzik:2020omx, DeLuca:2020sae, DeLuca:2020jug}.
 In particular, the GWTC-2 catalog is found to be compatible with the primordial scenario \cite{Wong:2020yig} and a possible detection of a stochastic gravitational wave background by the NANOGrav collaboration~\cite{NANOGrav:2020bcs} could be ascribed to PBHs~\cite{Vaskonen:2020lbd, DeLuca:2020agl, Kohri:2020qqd, Domenech:2020ers, Sugiyama:2020roc,Inomata:2020xad}.